1984 Don Henley – Not Enough Love In The World

-His second album, Building The Perfect Beast, came out in 1984 and spawned four very successful singles.
+His second album, Building The Perfect Beast, came out in 1984 and included four very successful singles.
 Boys Of Summer and All She Wants To Do Is Dance both hit the top ten on the pop charts and number 1 on the Rock Albums Top Tracks chart.

 Not Enough Love In The World was the least successful of the four singles, only reaching #34 that Summer.
 The song was co-written with his frequent co-writer, guitarist Daniel Kortchmar, and keyboardist Benmont Tench (one of the founding members of Tom Petty and the Heartbreakers).

 Wikipedia repeated the rumor that the song was written about Don’s relationship with Stevie Nicks of Fleetwood Mac (which blossomed and faded in the late seventies).
-The record must have been somewhat important to him since he chose to perform the song live years later on the Letterman show when fans might well have expected to hear one of his bigger hits.
+The record must have been somewhat important to Don since he chose to perform the song live years later on the Letterman show when fans might well have expected to hear one of his bigger hits.

 Don continued to release new albums and singles through most of the nineties.
 In 1994 Hell froze over and the Eagles finally reunited and hit the road again.